shrpnsld/trailing-shade.vim/README.md

 ## Commands

-`:TrailingShadeOn` – turn on trailing-shade for all buffers.
+`:TrailingShadeOn` – turn on for all buffers.

-`:TrailingShadeOff` – turn off trailing-shade for all buffers.
+`:TrailingShadeOff` – turn off for all buffers.

-`:TrailingShadeOnHere` – turn on trailing-shade for current buffer.
+`:TrailingShadeOnHere` – turn on for current buffer.

-`:TrailingShadeOffHere` – turn off trailing-shade for current buffer.
+`:TrailingShadeOffHere` – turn off for current buffer.